JALin2000/JALin2000.github.io/index.md

 ## About Me

 Hi!
-I am a master student in Robotics, Systems and Control program in ETH Zürich, and I previously finished my bachelor study in Beihang University.
+I am Junan, who is going to be a PhD student in October 2025 under the supervision of [Prof. Luca Furieri](https://www.lucafurieri.it/) in the University of Oxford.
+I previously finished my master study in Robotics, Systems and Control program in ETH Zürich in 2025, and my bachelor study in Beihang University in 2022.

-My main research interest is to incorporate **machine learning** techniques in **model-based control schemes** to make them more adaptive, secure, and computationally efficient.
-Now I am working on my master thesis, which focuses on approximating infinite horizon optimal control with short-horizon MPC in an efficient way, and I really like this topic!
+My main research interest is to incorporate **machine learning** techniques in **control schemes** to make them more adaptive, secure, and computationally efficient.
+My master thesis focused on efficiently learning value functions for constrained LQR using differentiable optimization.

-In my leisure time, I like working out, travelling by driving, swimming and singing.
+In my leisure time, I like travelling by driving (already driven more than 10,000 km), bouldering, swimming and singing.

 ## Research Interests